iffy/generalconference/data/eng/1995-10/034-relief-society-a-balm-in-gilead/text.md

-# Relief Society: A Balm in Gilead
+# Relief Society:A Balm in Gilead

 My message tonight is simple.
 Please know how I love Relief Society.
 I know the love and peace and unity that it brings into the lives of women of this